imjinshuo/Word-Closure-Based-MT/supplements/Illustrations.md

 **Meaning of T_f**: English **<font color=blue>*tests*</font>** and **<font color=red>*Chinese tests*</font>** for the **<font color=green>*children*</font>**

 **Explanation:**
-- Why this example is not a violation:
+- **Why this example is not a violation:**
   - "孩子们" in T_s and "儿童" in T_f share the same meaning, i.e., "children".
   - "考试" in T_s and "测试" in T_f share the same meaning, i.e., "tests".
   - "中文考试" in T_s and "汉语测试" in T_f share the same meaning, i.e., "Chinese tests".
-- Why this example is identified as a violation by Purity:
+- **Why this example is identified as a violation by Purity:**
-  - Four words in T_f do not exist in T_s.
-As a result, the distance between T_s and T_f is 4, which is above the threshold of Purity (1), thus Purity regards this example as a violation.
+  - Four words from T_f do not exist in T_s.
+As a result, the distance between T_s and T_f is 4, which is above the threshold of Purity (1), thus Purity reports this example as a violation.

 ## CIT-FN
 **SUT**: Bing Microsoft Translator